A Pettis-Type Integral and Applications to Transition Semigroups

-Motivated by applications to transition semigroups, we introduce the notion of a norming dual pair and study a Pettis-type integral on such pairs.
+\abstract Motivated by applications to transition semigroups, we introduce the notion of a norming dual pair and study a Pettis-type integral on such pairs.
 In particular, we establish a sufficient condition for integrability.
 We also introduce and study a class of semigroups on such dual pairs which are an abstract version of transition semigroups.
-Using our results, we prove conditions ensuring that a semigroup consisting of kernel operators is Laplace transformable such that the Laplace transform consists of kernel operators again.
+Using our results, we give conditions ensuring that a semigroup consisting of kernel operators has a Laplace transform which also consists of kernel operators.
+We also provide conditions under which a semigroup is uniquely determined by its Laplace transform. \endabstract